-- Maximise the performance of the city's highway network to support city growth and economy to deliver homes and jobs - Improve the performance of bus services in the city through delivery of the bus rapid transport network - Maintain traffic flow on the highway network - Manage air quality and reduce carbon emissions associated with transport - Routes throughout the city for cyclists and pedestrians
+- Maximise the performance of the city's highway network to support the city's economy and further growth and the delivery of additional homes and jobs. - Improve the performance of bus services in the city through delivery of the bus rapid transport network. - Maintain traffic flow on the highway network. - Manage air quality and reduce carbon emissions associated with transport. - Provide routes throughout the city for cyclists and pedestrians.

-- Launch of new city wide cycle 'pedalway' network with colour code wayfinding signs, new map, webpages and stakeholder event. - Implementation of cycle facilities funding by Sustrans including new crossings and traffic calming at three locations in the city. - Expansion for the city car club; www.norfolkcarclub.com - Bus priority measures on Dereham Road (on approach to Grapes Hill) - City centre declared air quality management area - Implementation by Greater Anglia of cycle hire facility at Norwich rail station called 'Cycle Station'. - City Hall has staff trained to use cycle pool bikes and electric vehicles
+- Launch of new city wide cycle 'pedalway' network with colour code wayfinding signs, new map, webpages and stakeholder event. - Implementation of cycle facilities, funded by Sustrans, including new crossings and traffic calming at three locations in the city. - Expansion of the city car club; www.norfolkcarclub.com - Bus priority measures on Dereham Road (on approach to Grapes Hill). - City centre declared air quality management area. - Implementation by Greater Anglia of cycle hire facility at Norwich rail station (called Cycle Station). - Council staff trained to use cycle pool bikes and electric vehicles.